simonis/GraalJsTest/Notes.md

   --print-env    print the contents of an env file that reproduces the current GraalVM config -v, --verbose  print additional information about installables and standalones
 ```
-Using just `graalvm` as command will trigger an error which revelas other interesting commands:
+Using just `graalvm` as command will trigger an error which reveals other interesting commands:
 ```
 mx: command 'graalvm' is ambiguous
     graalvm-components graalvm-dist-name graalvm-version graalvm-home graalvm-type graalvm-enter graalvm-show graalvm-vm-name